retest/rebazer/README.md

 # rebazer

-Helper Service to handle PullRequests on Bitbucket.
-Rebase PullRequests against target to steamline commit history.
-Merge if PullRequest is rebased, approved and build is green.
+Helper service to handle PullRequests on Bitbucket.
+Rebase PullRequests against target to streamline commit history.
+Merge the PullRequest if it's rebased, approved and the build is green.

+## Open tasks

+* Comment PR with info about merge conflicts.
+* On merge conflict don't try to rebase as as long there are no changes on branch.
+* Run git garbage collection separate in aggressive mode every 10-20 rebases.
+* Implement some tests.